VyomPandya/CodeSafe_Vercel/README.md

 - **Severity Classification**: Issues are categorized as low, medium, or high severity
 - **AI-Based Suggestions**: Receives specific, actionable suggestions for improving code security
 - **History Tracking**: View past analyses with filtering by severity
+- **Improved State Management**: Context-based state with proper cleanup when users change or files are uploaded

 ## Technologies Used